andela/wger-croners/README.rst

 Shift to Postgres database
 --------------------------

-To transition to another database apart from the default SQLITE database which is routed to a hiden folder, you need to first create a new settings.py file and set the database type to psql.
+To transition to postgres database apart from the default SQLITE database which is routed to a hiden folder, you need to first create a new settings.py file and set the database type to psql.

 To do this.
+Delete the settings.py file in your /wger-croners folder then,
 ::

-  $ cd /home/wger/wger/
+  $ cd /<your_path>/wger/wger-croners/
-  $ invoke create_settings --settings-path /home/wger/wger/ --database-type postgresql
+  $ invoke create_settings --settings-path /<your_path>/wger/wger-croners/ --database-type postgresql

 On checking the new settings.py file created in your specified path, you find that the database specifications have been changed to.